Amyz1ng/Project-1-Restaurant/README.md

 # Credits

 ## CONTENT
-The code for the hero image Zoom effect was taken from Love running project The code to make social media links was taken from Love Running project the Idea of the footer took inspiration from https://www.tooplate.com/templates/2129_crispy_kitchen/index.html
+The code for the hero image Zoom effect was taken from Love running project The code to make social media links was taken from Love Running project.

+The Idea of the footer design took inspiration from https://www.tooplate.com/templates/2129_crispy_kitchen/index.html

 ## MEDIA
-The image in the Header was taken from https://axi0s.wordpress.com/2016/03/14/pizza-beer/ The images in the Gallery was Taken from Google Images word search the image in the footer was taken from https://www.tooplate.com/templates/2129_crispy_kitchen/index.html.
+The image in the Header was taken from https://axi0s.wordpress.com/2016/03/14/pizza-beer/

+The images in the Gallery were taken from Google Images word search.

+The image in the footer was taken from https://www.tooplate.com/templates/2129_crispy_kitchen/index.html.

 The videos in my gallery were taken from https://www.pexels.com/search/videos/